Thuan-1954/Thuan-1954/README.md

 - 👋 Hi, I’m @Thuan-1954
-- 👀 I’m interested in ...NSUDO
+- 👀 I’m interested in Windows server 2019 and later
-- 🌱 I’m currently learning ...NSDO
+- 🌱 I’m currently learning Imdisk RAM disk and scripting
-- 💞️ I’m looking to collaborate on ...NSUDO
+- 💞️ I’m looking to collaborate on optimization for SQ
 - 📫 How to reach me ...buiduythuan@gmail.com

 <!---